 CT scans are the biggest breakthrough ever in diagnostic radiology.
 They’re fast and comfortable for patients, and they provide a noninvasive way for doctors to assess everything from head trauma and abdominal pain to blocked arteries and fractures.

 So it’s not surprising that the use of these scans is exploding.
-What does come as a surprise to most people, however, is the dangerous downside of CT scans.
+What does come as a surprise to most people, however, is the dangerous downside of CT scans side effects.

-CT Scans Expose You to Very High Doses of Radiation
+CT Scan Side Effects: High Doses of Radiation

 The multiple images taken by CT scans expose you to incredibly high doses of radiation—doses at least 100 times what you’d get with conventional X-rays—which increase your cancer risk.